yashrajbains/pz_Analysis/README.md

 # pz_analysis

 This repository contains a Python package allowing for streamlined evaluation of RAIL photometric redshift estimation outputs.
-Evaluations focus on comparing the performance of differnet algorithms using simulated galaxy catalog.
+Evaluations focus on comparing the performance of different algorithms using simulated galaxy catalog.

 ## Project Structure